GnatLlib/FPSTrainer/README.md

 ### Shadows:
 Our attempt at shadow implementation is done through shadow-mapping.
 The scene is first rendered from the light source's view using a set of custom GLSL shaders that encodes the vertex depth into a shadow map texture.
 This texture is then used in a heavily modifed Phong GLSL shader to compute when a pixel should be darkened due to being in shadow.

+### Collisions:
+We have two types of collisions in the game implemented separately.

+The first type of collision is a simplified spherical collision check for registering bullet hits on targets.
+The implementation is slightly hardcoded, relying on simply calculating the distance between the bullet and the target position.
+If the distance between the two is less than the sum of their radius/size, then we can assume that the bullet is definitely inside the target and has collided.
+The current limitation with this implementation is that as bullet velocity increases, the distances between each frame update step for the bullet position increase as well.
+If it gets too spaced apart, the bullet could pass through the target without ever being inside it.

+The second type of collision involves the camera/player position, checking for collisions with terrain blocks in the map as well as map boundaries and floor.
+In this implementation, we check if the camera position is about to be inside a given box based on its movement direction.
+If the camera is inside the box, we manually check for the closest face direction to push the camera out of the box along the box collision boundaries.
+In addtion, we added a small radius collision buffer on the x-z plane and some height for the camera, such that its collision shape can be described as an upright capsule-like shape.
+This is to prevent the camera and gun model from clipping into the faces boxes with the extra collision buffer zone and approximate a humanoid-like shape.
+To simplifiy implementation, this collision only works accurately on unrotated blocks.